movementlabsxyz/MIP/MIP/mip-37/README.md

 #### SuperBlock

-The postconfirmation protocol cannot attest to each individual L2Block.
+The Postconfirmation protocol cannot attest to each individual L2Block.
 This restriction derives from the high frequency at which protoBlocks can be created, the low frequency of L1Blocks and the cost of L1 transactions.
 Therefore, after a certain number of L2blocks, validators calculate the next (deterministic) superBlock and commit to it in the L1 contract.
 The L1 contract will verify if >2/3 of the validators have attested to a given superBlock height to a superBlock

 #### Commitment